 In order for Carnival Australia to remain in compliance with its OFAC Compliance Policy, which prohibits any business or transactions with individuals or entities in the Crimea region, Cuba, Democratic People’s Republic of Korea (North Korea), Iran, Sudan, Syria, and other countries and/or regions (collectively as “OFAC Regions”) that may be restricted under Federal law, You shall not engage in any business activities on behalf of Carnival Australia in the OFAC Regions, which include undertaking any sales or marketing activities on behalf of Carnival Australia in such OFAC Regions.
 Furthermore, You shall not engage any sub-agents to sell or market Carnival Australia cruises in the OFAC Regions.
 In the event You have a branch office operating in one or more of the OFAC Regions, You shall immediately notify Carnival Australia of such in writing so that Carnival Australia may take steps to ensure no Carnival Australia cruises are sold by such branch office(s).

-You acknowledge that Carnival Australia has established a Business Partner Code of Conduct that can be found at http://phx.corporate-ir.net/phoenix.zhtml?c=140690&p=irol-govconduct.
+You agree to comply with Carnival's Business Partner Code of Conduct and Ethics that can be found at http://phx.corporate-ir.net/phoenix.zhtml?c=140690&p=irol-govconduct.

 - your use of the Site and POLAR (Online or by telephone), which you will access via this Site;